-Swaziland is a landlocked, open economy in Southern Africa bordering South Africa and Mozambique.
+Swaziland is a landlocked country in Southern Africa bordering South Africa and Mozambique.
 It has a population of 1.2 million.
-With a gross domestic product (GDP) per capita of about $3,500, Swaziland is classified as a lower middle-income country.
+With a gross domestic product (GDP) per capita of about $3,000, Swaziland is classified as a lower middle-income country.
 Swaziland is very closely linked to South Africa on which it depends for about 85% of its imports and about 60% of exports.

 Growth slowed down to 0.4 in 2015, slightly improved to 1.4 in 2016 and 1.9 in 2017 and is projected at 1.3 and 2% in 2018 and 2019 respectively.
 The slowdown is due to continued drought and a difficult external environment, especially from South Africa, leading to a sharp decrease in South African Customs Union (SACU) revenues.
 Such a decrease in revenue, combined with increased public spending, is generating higher fiscal deficits and a growing public debt.
 Under the current policy stance, the public debt to GDP ratio could increase from 17.4% in 2015 to 24% in 2018, increasing risks of fiscal unsustainability.

 Swaziland was admitted back into Africa Growth Opportunity Agreement (AGOA) in December 2017 after three years of suspension.
 Full benefits from AGOA are expected in the medium term as it might take time to resuscitate the textile firms that closed after loss of trade benefits from AGOA in 2015.
 The restoration of AGOA might see the trade balance between United States and Swaziland turning positive in 2018 in favor of Swaziland after being negative for the past three years.